-- 1. Crime Reporting and Timely Warnings: Numerous and diligent efforts are made to advise members of the campus community about crime-related problems.
-The College's duty to inform students of threatening situations is taken seriously, and as a result, information related to crime and criminal activity is provided to the community in an accurate and timely fashion.
-Because awareness is essential to effective crime reduction, the College will release information that can be used by students and other College community members to reduce their chances of becoming victims.
-The Police and Public Safety Department will issue timely warnings or safety alerts to campus community members informing them of incidents/crimes impacting the College community and/or surrounding property.
-This information is disseminated to the College community members via use of electronic mail messages, electronic sign, information flyers posted at highly visible locations throughout campus, Cardinal Alert and crime prevention presentations by Police and Public Safety personnel, Cardinal Commit, all campus orientations, and on-line orientations required of all students. - 2.
-Reporting of Criminal Actions or Emergencies: To report an emergency or a crime in progress, 911 should be called first then your campus security officer.
-To report a crime no longer in progress, members of the community should call your campus Police/Public Safety officer or the Police and Public Safety office.
-To obtain information or request an escort or for any other security service, community members should call your Campus Security number.
-Police and Public Safety personnel also have the ability to notify county emergency dispatchers regarding emergency situations occurring on campus. - 3.
-Campus Enforcement Authority: All students and employees are encouraged to report promptly all on-campus crime and suspicious activities to the Police and Public Safety Department.
+3. Use the escort service by calling the 24-hour security number.
+Lock valuables and report suspicious activities.

+4. Reporting and Emergency Procedures: For emergencies or crimes in progress, dial 911 first, then contact campus security.
+For non-emergency reports, call the Police/Public Safety Office at 256-549-8611.
+For general inquires, escort requests, or other security services, use the campus security contact number.
+The Police/Public Safety Department collaborates with local law enforcement to ensure a comprehensive response to incidents impacting the college community.
+GSCC Police Officers have full arrest power while Public Safety enforce college policies.

+5. Campus Enforcement Authority: All students and employees are encouraged to report promptly all on-campus crime and suspicious activities to the Police/Public Safety Department.
 While off campus, students and employees are encouraged to contact the local law enforcement authorities.
-Public Safety officers lack the authority to make arrests, but they can report offenses to the Gadsden State Police Department for investigation.
+Public Safety officers lack the authority to make arrests, but they can report offenses to the Gadsden State Police/Public Safety Department for investigation.
 The Office has a good working relationship with the local police and sheriffs where campuses are located.
 The College and this office diligently cooperate with law enforcement agencies to maximize the effectiveness of police services to the campus community.
-The Dean of Student Services at GSCC coordinates disciplinary action for matters that are violations of College rules. - 4.
-Sexual Assault Prevention Program and Procedures: GSCC will act swiftly to protect the rights of all its members.
+The Dean of Student Services at GSCC coordinates disciplinary action for matters that are violations of College rules.

+6. Sexual Assault Prevention Program and Procedures: GSCC will act swiftly to protect the rights of all its members.
 In the event of sexual assault, various campus and area resources are available to victims.
 The College supports the victim's right to choose which avenues of assistance are best for the individual.
-These resources include the following: The Police and Public Safety Department, where all crimes, including sexual assaults, should be reported (a designated employee is assigned to assist victims of sexual assault); the Dean of Student Services; the Title IX Coordinator; the local police agency with jurisdiction; and the Emergency Department of the local hospitals.
-An individual who has been sexually assaulted has the following rights: - An opportunity to contact the local law enforcement authorities.
+These resources include the following: The Police/Public Safety Department, where all crimes, including sexual assaults, should be reported (a designated employee is assigned to assist victims of sexual assault); the Dean of Student Services; the Title IX Coordinator; the local police agency with jurisdiction; and the Emergency Department of the local hospitals.
+An individual who has been sexually assaulted has the following rights:

+- An opportunity to contact the local law enforcement authorities.
 GSCC will assist the student in this notification; - Transport to the nearest medical facility approved for the collection of rape evidence; - Awareness of pastoral and professional mental health counseling in the community; - Alternative academic and living arrangements if requested and reasonably available.

 Due to the severity of incidents of sexual assault, the College strongly encourages individuals who have been sexually assaulted to contact the police.
-Reporting the incident to a Gadsden State Police Officer immediately will greatly increase the possibility of successful prosecution if criminal charges are brought.
+Reporting the incident to a Gadsden State Police/Public Safety Officer immediately will greatly increase the possibility of successful prosecution if criminal charges are brought.
 Preserving all evidence of a sexual assault is extremely important.